 We believe in people, and we value them.
-A focus on people is a pillar of our ESG Strategy, and in the new 2023-2025 Sustainability Plan we settled on four areas of priority: occupational health and safety; the wellbeing and development of personnel; the and listening to the expectations of the local communities who will benefit from the construction projects we help to create.
-Our goals in the social area include achieving zero harm, beginning with a 30% drop in the promotion of equal career opportunities; LTIFR (Lost Time Injury Frequency Rate) safety index by 2030, compared to 2021, and a quota of 30% women in managerial positions by 2030.
+A focus on people is a pillar of our ESG Strategy, and in the new 2023-2025 Sustainability Plan we settled on four areas of priority: occupational health and safety; the wellbeing and development of personnel; the fety index by 2030, compared to 2021, and a quota of 30% women in managerial positions by 2030.
 The SA8000 standard Management System certification and its validation based on the new ISO 30415 substantiate our commitment to the development and protection of human capital.

-Our People As stipulated in our Code of Ethics, people because we need impassioned, qualified indiideas and values is crucial to achieving excel- ring the construction phase of the work are make up the core of our company and con- lence.
+Our goals in the social area include achieving zero harm, beginning with a 30% drop in the promotion of equal career opportunities; LTIFR (Lost Time Injury Frequency Rate) saideas and values is crucial to achieving excel- ring the construction phase of the work are make up the core of our company and con- lence.
 We encourage trust, transparency, and carried out by the project's HR team, which is stitute its primary strategic asset.
 Not just collaboration through thoughtful, informed responsible for periodic reporting to the client management, encouraging the development and to our central office. viduals to perform their duties to the highest of an inclusive and open work environment. professional standard, but because we believe Operational control and monitoring of the above all else that sharing and exchanging most important human resources issues du-